-Dr. Jeffrey Welgoss is an urogynecology specialist.
-He attended medical school at Thomas Jefferson University, Jefferson Medical College.
-Dr. Welgoss completed his residency training at Saint Barnabas Medical Center, Livingston.
-He has a special interest in pelvic organ prolapse.
-The average patient rating for Dr. Welgoss is 3.0 stars out of 5.
-He accepts the following insurance: Blue Cross/Blue Shield and Medicare.
-Distinctions awarded to Dr. Welgoss include: Washington, DC-Baltimore-Northern Virginia Super Doctors and Washington, DC/Baltimore/Northern Virginia Super Doctors.
-He is conversant in Spanish.
-His hospital/clinic affiliations include Calvert Memorial Hospital, Inova Fairfax Hospital, and Inova Alexandria Hospital.
+Dr. Jeffrey Welgoss works as an urogynecologist.
+He studied medicine at Thomas Jefferson University, Jefferson Medical College.
+He completed his residency training at Saint Barnabas Medical Center, Livingston.
+Dr. Welgoss has a special interest in pelvic organ prolapse.
+Patient ratings for Dr. Welgoss average 3.0 stars out of 5.
+He accepts Blue Cross/Blue Shield and Medicare insurance.
+Dr. Welgoss has received the following distinctions: Washington, DC-Baltimore-Northern Virginia Super Doctors and Washington, DC/Baltimore/Northern Virginia Super Doctors.
+Dr. Welgoss speaks Spanish.
+His hospital/clinic affiliations include Calvert Memorial Hospital, Inova Fairfax Hospital, and Reston Hospital Center.

 Clinical interests: Uterine Prolapse, Vaginal Problems, Urge Incontinence, Reconstructive Surgery, Pelvic Floor ...
 (Read more)

-Dr. Seyed Shobeiri is a specialist in female pelvic medicine and reconstructive surgery and obstetrics & gynecology.
-He works in Falls Church, VA.
-Clinical interests for Dr. Shobeiri include urogynecological problems.
-Dr. Shobeiri takes Medicare insurance.
-His education and training includes medical school at Tufts University School of Medicine and residency at Louisiana State University Health Sciences Center - New Orleans.
-Dr. Shobeiri (or staff) speaks Japanese and Persian.
-He is professionally affiliated with Inova Fairfax Hospital.
+Dr. Seyed Shobeiri is a Falls Church, VA physician who specializes in female pelvic medicine and reconstructive surgery and obstetrics & gynecology.
+Dr. Shobeiri's areas of expertise include urogynecological problems.
+He accepts Medicare insurance.
+He attended medical school at Tufts University School of Medicine.
+For his professional training, Dr. Shobeiri completed a residency program at Louisiana State University Health Sciences Center - New Orleans.
+Dr. Shobeiri (or staff) is conversant in Japanese and Persian.
+He is affiliated with Inova Fairfax Hospital.

 Clinical interests: Urogynecological Problems

-Dr. Janis Green specializes in female pelvic medicine and reconstructive surgery and obstetrics & gynecology.
-She is an in-network provider for Medicare and Kaiser Permanente insurance.
-Dr. Green studied medicine at Virginia Commonwealth University (VCU) School of Medicine.
-She trained at Boston Medical Center for residency.
+Dr. Janis Green is a female pelvic medicine and reconstructive surgery and obstetrics & gynecology specialist.
+She obtained her medical school training at Virginia Commonwealth University (VCU) School of Medicine and performed her residency at Boston Medical Center.
+Dr. Green is in-network for Medicare and Kaiser Permanente insurance.
 She offers interpreting services for her patients.
-She is affiliated with Virginia Hospital Center.
+She is professionally affiliated with Virginia Hospital Center.

 Clinical interests: Neuro-Urologic Disorders